 Joshi, R., and Vig, A. P. (2010).
 Effect of vermicompost on growth, yield and quality of tomato (Lycopersicum esculentum L).
 African Journal of Basic& Applied Sciences, 2(3-4), 117-123.

+Kayesh, E., Gomasta, J., Bilkish, N., Koly, K. A., & Mallick, S. R. (2023).
+A holistic approach of organic farming in improving the productivity and quality of horticultural crops.
+In Organic Fertilizers-New Advances and Applications.
+IntechOpen

 Kumar A and Dhar S. (2010) Evaluation of organic and inorganic sources of nutrients in maize (Zea mays) and their residual effect on wheat (Triticumaestivum) under different fertility levels.
 Indian Journal of Agriculture Science 80:364-71.

 Lal, S. and Kanaujia, S. P. (2013).
 Integrated nutrient management in capsicum under low cost polyhouse condition.
 Annals of Horticulture 6:170-177.